JonasAllenCodes/odin-recipes/README.md

 *11-01-2023*

 Project is complete for lesson standards.
 After I refresh the CSS Foundations, I will come back and style this project.
 Lesson was an easy refresher but tedious to build out the lists.
 I was almost tempted to have AI build out the list format for me! ;p

+### Update
+*11-06-2023*

+I have completed CSS Foundations and per course assignments.
+I have updated the CSS with what was refreshed in my memory.
+After completing Flexbox, I will most likely update this project again.